aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 Receiver eligibility fails if receiver account is restricted, banned, deleted, or receiver profile is invalid.

-Sender visibility off does not fail eligibility if the Pending Nakh was created before visibility was turned off.
+Sender visibility off does not fail eligibility if the Pending Nakh was created before sender visibility was turned off.

+Receiver visibility off does not fail eligibility if the Pending Nakh was created before receiver visibility was turned off.

+Receiver visibility off only prevents the receiver from appearing in new Explore results.
+It does not block delivery of an already-created Pending Nakh after payment succeeds.

 ### Pending Nakh cancellation